Great American Songbook

 These are mainly seasonal shows, artist spotlights, and emphasis on a genre, mood or theme.

 These are my proudest accomplishment: educational concerts combining instrumental and vocal selections with lecturing on the music presented in each program.
 I put these together starting in 2014, and first performed them for the Continuing Education Center at Rancho Bernardo (CECRB).
 Some of these have since been performed for other organizations and at other venues.
-Programs can be shortened or lengthened depending on the circumstances.
-Here are my descriptions, starting with the four generic presentations that started it all.
+Programs can be adapted depending on the circumstances.
+Here are my descriptions, starting with the four generic presentations.

 “The Melodies of Gilbert and Sullivan”